-SB 217 required the peace officers standards and training (P.O.S.T.) board to permanently decertify a peace officer if the officer failed to intervene and serious bodily injury or death occurred.
-The bill changes the penalty to a suspension of the officer's certification for one year.
-The bill creates a process to allow a peace officer to have a hearing by an administrative law judge to determine whether the peace officer's certification should be suspended or revoked.
+If a peace officer is convicted of, found civilly liable for, or found liable in an administrative proceeding for unlawful use of force or failure to intervene, the officer certification must be revoked if death or serious bodily injury occurred or, if serious bodily injury or death did not occur, then the certification must suspended for at least a year.
+The act creates a process to allow a peace officer to have a hearing by an administrative law judge to determine whether the peace officer's certification should be suspended or revoked.

 - A danger to public health or safety; or

 - A violation of law or policy committed by another peace officer.

 Under current law, there is a civil action that permits suit against employers of local law enforcement officers for misconduct.
 The act permits the Colorado state patrol to also be sued via that civil action.
 The act also requires the employer to conduct an investigation of an officer prior to determining if the officer acted in good faith.

 If a person believes that a law enforcement agency has violated the investigation requirement, the person must submit a complaint to the P.O.S.T. board, which shall refer the complaint to an administrative law judge to determine whether a violation occurred.
 The administrative law judge shall notify the P.O.S.T. board chair of a finding that a violation occurred.
 If a violation is found, the P.O.S.T. board shall not provide P.O.S.T. cash fund money to the employer for one full year from the date of the finding.

 Peace officers are required to intervene to prevent or stop unlawful force by another peace officer; the act clarifies the duty only applies to officers while on duty.